ElizabethPopov/Oligo-Barcode-Profiler/README.md

   - Followed by the anchor sequence `TAG`
   - Then a 3-bp context (e.g., AUG)
   - Finally, the anchor sequence `CUTGGTC` appears immediately after the context
+  - In this example, anchor1 and anchor3 allow up to 2 mismatches, while anchor2 allows only 1 mismatch.
+These thresholds can be adjusted to match your data quality and tolerance.
 - The middle base of the context (position 2) is compared to the expected base (`U`) to detect conversions (e.g., U→C).

 ---